inverse/python-iolite-client/README.md

 ## Access remote UI

-Run `pipenv run python scripts/example.py` and copy the URL to your browser of choice.
+Run `poetry run python scripts/example.py` and copy the URL to your browser of choice.

 You will need the HTTP basic credentials you defined earlier within the `.env` file.